FalkoHof/rsem-rna-seq-pipeline/README.md

 ## 2. make_pbs_mapping_table.sh
 - Bash script to create a mapping file for pbs array jobs.
-Should be run via the standard shell environment and needs an folder as command line argument.
+Should be run via the standard shell environment (e.g. submit a small interactive job and run it there).
+Needs an folder as command line argument.
   The script will list the subfolders and output a mapping of
-  <line number> <dir> to stdout.
-Pipe the output to a file and specify this
+  <line number> <dir> <file_type> <seq_mode> <adaptor> to stdout.
+The default
+  for adaptor is 'unknown', which will trigger trim_galore to run in auto detect adaptor type mode.
+If you want to explicitly specify an adapter you need to do so by hand.
+You can also type in DNA sequences in this field and use the / delimiter as in <adaptor1>/<adaptor2> to specifiy fw and rv adaptors in PE mode (see also example below).

-  file in the rsem_pipe.sh script.
+  Pipe the output to a file and specify that file in the rsem_pipe.sh script.
   The idea here is that you don't manually need to type in sample names when you want to submit a batch job.
 Just input the super folder of all your samples as command line argument.
   ```
   example: ./make_pbs_mapping_table.sh /Some/Super/Folders/ > pbs_mapping_file.txt

+  or if you have not set the excutable bit

+  example: sh make_pbs_mapping_table.sh /Some/Super/Folders/ > pbs_mapping_file.txt

   ```
 - Afterwards I would recommend to briefly check if the paths in the 'pbs_mapping_file.txt' are correct.
 I would also recommend to create this file